 Visiting the College

 The main entrance to the College is on the High Street near Catte Street.
-See map and details of road access restrictions below.
+See the map of the College on the University of Oxford website, and details of road access restrictions below.
 Other entrances are kept locked.

 Members of the public are welcome to visit the College Front and Great Quadrangles and Chapel as individual visitors or in small groups (up to six) free of charge from 2.00pm to 4.00pm on weekdays and Sunday when the College is open.

 However, the College is primarily a place of research and teaching and applications for visits by individuals or larger groups with specific interests in the College's history or architecture must be arranged in advance with the Domestic Bursar.
-Please contact the Bursary via e-mail.
+Please contact the Bursary.

 Access Arrangements for Disabled Visitors